Skip to main content

 Unsubscribe from Angular/RxJS subscription

-Note that there are other ways to get data as well via HTTP in Angular, but those are not being discussed in this article.
+There are other ways to pull data via HTTP in Angular, but they’re not covered here.

 Create a Service

-Let's first take a look at a sample service.
-Imagine that we have an Angular service that can greet users:
+First, a sample service.
+Imagine an Angular service that greets users:

 import { Injectable } from '@angular/core';